Expert review written by the Kelley Blue Book vehicle review editorial team.

 If you need room for seven adults, the Tribeca’s child-sized third-row seat falls short.
 Those who don’t need all-wheel drive can save money by shopping one of the Tribeca’s less expensive front-wheel-drive competitors.

-Excellent fit and finish, appealing materials and an uncommon dash design are the hallmarks of the 2008 Subaru Tribeca interior.
+Excellent fit and finish, appealing materials and an uncommon dash design are the hallmarks of the 2009 Subaru Tribeca interior.
 The wave-shaped dashboard visually delights, but its severe curve places some radio and heating controls at odd angles from the driver.
 Digital readouts for the fuel, temperature and information screen look attractive, but can fade when viewed through polarized sunglass lenses.
-New this year are tilt-and-slide second-row seat controls in the front that allow easy access to the third row.
+Convenient tilt-and-slide second-row seat controls allow easy access to the third row.
 We applaud the ample distribution of cup holders and wide front seating, which also features adjustable lumbar support for both the driver and passenger.
 Useful features include in auxiliary audio input jack and optional GPS navigation and rear-seat DVD entertainment system.

-A more palatable, if somewhat generic front end, replaces last year’s "love it or hate it" styling.
-The 2008 Subaru Tribeca’s new grille features horizontal slats below the familiar Subaru star cluster badge.
-New headlamps and front fenders impart a stronger road presence, while larger side-view mirrors and redesigned rear windows and pillars improve visibility.
-Around back, the Tribeca receives larger, more visible taillights and a sporty rear valance just below the tailgate.
-A new rear suspension helps improve handling while yielding an impressive 8.4 inches of ground clearance.
+The original Tribeca’s face was unique, if not beautiful.
+Last year’s face lift brought about a more palatable, if somewhat generic, front end.
+The 2009 Subaru Tribeca’s grille features horizontal slats below the familiar Subaru star cluster badge flanked by large headlamps and front fenders that impart a strong road presence.
+Large side-view mirrors and rear windows, along with narrow D-pillars help with visibility.
+Around back, the Tribeca touts large, easily visible taillights and a sporty rear valance.
+Last year’s revised rear suspension carries over for 2009, helping improve handling while yielding an impressive 8.4 inches of ground clearance.

 A few minutes behind the wheel and it’s evident the Tribeca is not your run-of-the-mill SUV.
 The handling is responsive and the steering firm and linear.
 Driving into sharp curves yields some reasonable and expected body lean, but nothing that’s surprising or uncomfortable.
 The all-wheel-drive system splits power in a 45/55 proportion that favors the rear wheels.
 In the event of tire slippage, power is immediately transferred to the wheels with better traction, helping the driver to maintain control.
 The new 3.6-liter engine delivers good performance, while the new shift points programmed into the automatic transmission lessen the number of gear changes required when climbing hills or moving through varying traffic.

-The 2008 Subaru Tribeca has a Manufacturer’s Suggested Retail Price (MSRP) of a little over $30,000, while the Limited starts at $33,000 and a fully loaded Tribeca tops out around $40,000.
+The five-passenger 2009 Subaru Tribeca has a Manufacturer’s Suggested Retail Price (MSRP) of a little over $30,500, while the Limited starts closer to $33,000 and a fully loaded tops out around $40,000.
 To make your best deal, be sure to look at the Fair Purchase Price, which shows what others in your area have paid for their vehicles.
-Now in its third year of production, the Tribeca continues to hold strong resale value, on par with the Honda Pilot, Hyundai Santa Fe and Toyota 4Runner, and better than the Ford Explorer and GMC Acadia.
+Now in its fourth year of production, the Tribeca continues to hold strong resale value, just below the Ford Flex and GMC Acadia, on par with the Honda Pilot and Toyota 4Runner, and better than the Ford Explorer and Hyundai Santa Fe.

 Options include XM or Sirius Satellite Radio, Reverse Assist Sensors, auto-dimming mirror and remote start.
 Upgrading to the Limited trim adds leather seating, two-position driver memory, heated front seats, power glass moonroof, HomeLink remote control system and 160-watt six-disc CD player with nine speakers and a rear subwoofer.
 Options for the Limited trim include GPS navigation, rear-vision camera and rear-seat DVD entertainment system (seven-passenger model only).